 From the article: “Sex workers have used the internet over the last decade to carve out some independence, safety, and community in their work.
 For many, advertising online is a form of harm reduction — a way to choose how to work and whom to work with.
 To lose online ads means different things to different sex workers: For some, it means losing the equivalent of a paycheck, and for others, it will lead to losing control over their jobs, if not losing their jobs altogether.”

-The image is used with permission of L. Taylor.
-It is a photograph of a windmill in the town of Leiden in the Netherlands on a very sunny day.
-The windmill is visible over the canal where a number of boats are out on the water.
+The feature image is by Ben Bender and is used under a Creative Commons licence.
+It is of a section of riverfront in the town of Leiden in the Netherlands on a very sunny day.
+An older warehouse building is in the centre of the frontage and a number of boats are out on the water.